UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

 # Programming from the Beginning

-I've noticed throughout my tutoring career that programming usually poorly taught, because they skip through explaining what something does and just have you write a big thing you don't understand yet.
+I've noticed throughout my tutoring career that programming usually poorly taught.
+They skip through explaining what something does and just have you copy and paste you don't understand yet, thinking "oh, you'll get it.".
 They try to explain it like it's a human language.

 It's not.

 Programming langauges are very exact, and there is no magic behind their format.
+Every piece works the way it does for a reason.

-I'm going to be teaching this using a new piece of technology called Light Table, and I'll coach you on getting set up first.
+I've created this tutorial to help people learn how programming actually works, starting from the beginning (what does this piece mean) rather than the end (paste this in and see if you can read it).

 ####Note on those darn Macs:
 You'll use Command key instead of the Control key.
 Everywhere I say "CTRL", just use Command instead.